 Choosing the best Mac for education

 Macs — especially Apple laptops — are hugely popular among students.
-They are portable and fast, have a lower risk of malware attacks, and have a longer battery life compared to other popular laptops.
+They're portable and fast, robustly built, and have a longer battery life compared to other popular laptops.

 Choosing the best Mac for college depends on the kind of student you are, the type of assignments you get, and your general expectations from a computer.